urFate/QAdwaitaPlatform/README.md

     `make && sudo make install`

+### Build dependencies
+Packages names are depends on what distribution are you using.
+There is list for ArchLinux below.
+- adwaita-qt6, adwaita-qt5
+- qt6-wayland, qt5-wayland, qt5-quickcontrols2
+- cmake, git, gtk3

 ## Usage

 This library is used automatically in Gtk based desktops such as Gnome, Cinnamon or Xfce.